Paul V. Sherlock Center on Disabilities

 This interactive, multi-day training is focused on best practices in person-centered employment services.
 Topics include: Career Planning,

 Job Development, Job Coaching, ORS SE Report Writing, Community and Web-based Resources, RI Labor Market Information, Job

 Creation/Restructuring, and SSA Work Incentives.
 The next session begins Fall 2014.

 Introduction to Early Intervention

 This introductory training covers topics critical to understanding the Early Intervention community in Rhode Island, including the values embedded in the EI system and the federal and state laws which serve as the foundation for EI services.
 This training is geared for all newly employed EI personnel hired within the last six months and is free of charge.
-The next session will be Spring 2014.
+The next session will be Fall 2014.